DoorDash is America’s biggest food delivery platform with over 65% market share, and globally, the world’s 2nd biggest.

 Doordash-image-3

-How will DoorDash ensure timely delivery, which consumers least time, and least resources?
+How will DoorDash ensure timely delivery in the least time and with minimal resources?

 And it works, because customers are happy and satisfied with this model, and they seldom complain!